COVID-19 Services and Products

 SARS-CoV-2 qRT-PCR Detection Assay Hot!

-- Customized detection primers and probes for all 4 genes.
+- Customized primers and probes for all four genes.

 Serology SARS-Cov-2 detection kits